 As you write, your posts keep your end goal in mind.
 You want to sell art.

-Provide call-to-actions that will guide them to your ultimate goal.
+Provide call-to-actions that will guide them to your goal.
 This will take some time and planning.
-You will first have to build your readers trust before they will consider any call-to-actions your are proposing.
+You will first have to build your readers trust before they will consider any call-to-actions you are proposing.

 Here are the steps for lead conversions that will work for your posts: